thu-vis/libsampling/README.md

 ## Datasets

 The folder `data` contains several datasets in the *npz* format used in our study.
-You can obtain them by unzipping the *npz* file like this:
+You can obtain them by unzipping the *npz* file:

 ```python
 # Datasets used in our study